Women’s Forum gives Guatemalan women a new life Education and literacy

-Maria Peréz Sales never went to school.
-Her mother died when she was seven years old and after being the only girl among five siblings, she had to take over the household.
-She cooked, cleaned and washed laundry while her father was at work and her four brothers studied or played at school.
-“Once dinner wasn’t ready when my father came home from work,” she says, “he would get so angry that he hit me with his belt until I had a weal on my skin.”
-The girl moved to her mother’s parents after the incident.
+Maria Peréz Sales is a Guatemalan woman who never went to school.
+When she was seven years old, her mother died and she had to take over the household as Maria was the only girl among five siblings.
+She cooked, cleaned, and washed laundry while her father was at work and her four brothers studied or played at school.
+Maria describes “Once dinner wasn’t ready when my father came home from work, he got so angry that he hit me with his belt until I had a weal on my skin.”

-Maria had it better there, the grandparents were good to her.
-But they did not send Maria to school either.
-She had to herd the sheep instead.
-The tranquil time lasted six years, then followed the return to her father’s household, an early marriage full of violence and short duration, civil war, torture and the flight to Mexico.
-At the age of 19, Maria Peréz Sales returned to her home town of San Ildefonso Ixtahuacán, where she married and adopted two children.
-She finally wants to learn to read, write and calculate.
-Years pass without getting any closer to this goal.
-This is what the life of a simple girl in Guatemala can look like.
+After that incident, Maria moved to her maternal grandparents who were kind to her and she experiences a better life there.
+However, instead of going to school still she had to work and herd the sheep.
+The peaceful time lasted only six years, then she returned to her father’s household.
+An early marriage full of violence and short duration, civil war, and torture were reasons that she decided to flee to Mexico.
+At the age of 19, Maria Peréz Sales returned to her hometown of San Ildefonso Ixtahuacán, where she married and adopted two children.
+She enthusiastically wants to learn reading, writing and calculating but many years have passed without getting any closer to this goal.
+This is what the life of a simple girl in Guatemala looks like.

-ADIMH has members in the whole province Huehuetenango, because the association has founded so-called “coordinadoras municipales” in almost all communities.
-These women’s offices serve the purpose of dialogue.
-Here, representatives are elected for the local council.
-In ADIMH training courses, they learn how to successfully implement the concerns of women in political institutions, what laws exist for women and what rights all citizens of Guatemala are entitled to.
+ADIMH has members in the whole province of Huehuetenango.
+By the association efforts, the “coordinadoras municipales” have been founded in almost all communities.
+These women’s offices serve the purpose of dialogue, and representatives are elected for the local council.
+ADIMH education courses aim to learn how to successfully implement the concerns of women in political institutions, what laws exist for women, and what rights all citizens of Guatemala are entitled to.
 Each Guatemalan municipal council has one seat reserved for women by law.
 However, it is not always easy to enforce this right.

-Maria Felipa, an employee of ADIMH in the community of San Gaspar Ixchil, explains how difficult it was for women to found their own grouping and to find recognition: “The mayor did not want to hear anything about the participation of women in the political decision-making processes in the community – law or not.
-The women were afraid to disregard the opinions of the men.
-Assertiveness, willpower and tenacity have proved their worth.
+Maria Felipa, an agent of ADIMH in the community of San Gaspar Ixchil, explains how it was difficult for women to found their grouping and to find recognition: “The mayor did not want to hear anything about the participation of women in the political decision making processes in the community, law or not.
+Also, the women were afraid to disregard the opinions of the men.
+Assertiveness, willpower, and tenacity have proved their worth.
 The women supported and encouraged each other in the groups and enforced their demands.
-Today there is a women’s group in San Gaspar Ixchil and also a representative in the local council.
+Today there is a women’s group in San Gaspar Ixchil and also a representative in the local council.”

-But what is at least as important for women as political representation is the ability to read, write and calculate.
-39 percent of women are illiterate.
-The ADIMH project offers a literacy programme, because reading and writing are essential prerequisites for getting a job.
-Sometimes the lessons take place in the school of the respective place, sometimes also in the backyard of a private house.
-A plastic tarpaulin is stretched over wooden scaffolding to protect it at least from the worst rain or the glowing sun.
-Maria Peréz Sales has finally realised her wish: she has already completed the beginners’ course in the ADIMH training centre in the district capital Huehuetenango and is preparing for the next stage.
+The women’s ability to read, write, and calculate is at least as important as political representation.
+As reading and writing are essential prerequisites for getting a job, the ADIMH foundation offers a literacy program.
+The classes take place in different locations, sometimes in the school of the respective place or in the backyard of a private house that is protected by plastic tarpaulin stretched over wooden scaffolding to protect the classes from the worst rain or the glowing sun.
+Maria Peréz Sales has finally realized her wish, she has already completed the beginners’ course in the ADIMH education center in the district capital Huehuetenango and is preparing for the next grade.
 She plays an important role in the political and social life of her home community Sal Ildefonso Ixtahuacán.

-Felipa Carrillo also learned to read, write and calculate at ADIMH.
-She and her siblings dropped out of school as children after only one year to work for the family in a coffee plantation.
-Even today their lives are not easy.
-The economic situation in her home community Todo Santo Cuchumatan is difficult.
+Due to the economic situation in the Todos Santos Cuchumatán Society, living conditions are difficult.
+Felipa Carrillo and her siblings dropped out of school as children after only one year to work for the family in a coffee plantation.
 The coffee crisis has aggravated the circumstances.
-Felipa Carrillo has already attended several courses for women.
-She has been active for another literacy group and was also able to bring about a new foundation in her village.
+However, now she has learned to read, write and calculate at ADIMH and has attended several courses for women.
+Felipa Carrillo has been active for another literacy group and has also been able to bring about a new foundation in her village.